 There are 12 wastewater treatment facilities serving South Burlington, Colchester Town, Colchester Fire District #1, Burlington, Williston, Essex Town, Village of Essex Junction, Winooski, Hinesburg, Milton, Richmond, and Shelburne.
 These facilities have a permitted collective capacity to treat 20.32 million gallons per day of discharge and have an average annual flow 9.56 millions/gallons/day.
-As of 2016, together these facilities provide wastewater treatment to approximately xx,000 connections (or other type of measurement) encompassing residential, commercial, industrial and institutional uses.
+As of 2016, together these facilities provide wastewater treatment to approximately 52,000 households and commercial, industrial and institutional uses with an estimated 84,000 employees.